hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_database.html.markdown

 ---
 layout: "postgresql"
-page_title: "Postgresql: postgresql_database"
+page_title: "PostgreSQL: postgresql_database"
 sidebar_current: "docs-postgresql-resource-postgresql_database"
 description: |-
-  Creates and manages a database on a Postgresql server.
+  Creates and manages a database on a PostgreSQL server.
 ---

 # postgresql\postgresql_database

-The ``postgresql_database`` resource creates and manages a database on a Postgresql server.
+The ``postgresql_database`` resource creates and manages a database on a PostgreSQL server.